Cleber-Severo/AdoPet/README.md

 **- Antônio Evaldo**

 ## How does it work ?
-The web application built in this project is a adoption site where the user can sign in or signup firstly and then choose a pet from the home page for adoption.
-After that selection the user has to get in touch organizations in the message page to continue de adoption.
-All the pages are responsive so they can be seen at any screen sice or device.
+The web application built in this project is an pet adoption site where the user can sign in or signup firstly and then choose a pet from the home page for adoption.
+After that selection the user has to get in touch with the organization in the message page to continue the process.
+All the pages are responsive so they can be seen at **any screen size or device**.

 **warning: the main goal is to build a html and css project, so the form validation features have not yet been implemented**